 So are they really all that?
 Or is it just hype?
 Let our video review answer all your questions about Squarespace to see if they really offer “better websites for all”.

-Great online store: Squarespace offers a whole range of ecommerce tools and even allows your to sell services through your website.
+- Great ecommerce: Squarespace offers a whole range of ecommerce tools and even allows your to sell services through your website.

 Why choose Squarespace Over Wix?
 If you want to build a website that focuses on blogging, Squarespace is fantastic.
 Also better for small ecommerce projects, thanks to their $0 transaction fees.